Organ at Mt. Zion African Methodist Episcopal Church

 Description

 Mt.
-Zion African Methodist Episcopal Church, rebuilt in 1899 in Skillman, NJ, hosted annual camp meetings from the late 1800s until the 1930s, drawing Black and white attendees across the greater Sourland Mountain region (Buck and Mills 2018).
+Zion African Methodist Episcopal (A.M.E.)
+Church, rebuilt in 1899 in Skillman, NJ, hosted annual camp meetings from the late 1800s until the 1930s, drawing Black and white attendees across the greater Sourland Mountain region (Buck and Mills 2018).
 Camp meetings represented a broader national tradition of relaxed Christian expression and faith renewal, especially among the Methodists.
 The Skillman Camp Meetings served as religious revivals, musicianship and social gatherings—with sermons, singing, food, and fellowship—held each summer in July and August, usually on Sundays.
 Showing the importance of camp meeting customs, in 2024 the Stoutsburg Sourland African American Museum celebrated the 125th anniversary of Mt.
 Zion AME by hosting a living-history reenactment of a 1899 camp meeting — complete with period dress, live music, oral histories, costumed interpreter and historic exhibits.

 Contributor